 After performing this classification, we examined the demographic characteristics for the three identified clusters.
-The AD Biomarker Positive group had the greatest proportion of APOE 4+ individuals.
+The AD Biomarker Positive group had the greatest proportion of APOE 4+ individuals (53.3%), followed by the AD Intermediate group (44.4%).
 This is consistent with studies that have previously identified that the APOE 4 allele is a risk factor for developing AD 65,66 with amyloid deposition occurring at an earlier age 67.
 The AD Biomarker Negative individuals were younger than the other clusters at the time of enrollment.
 Interestingly, AD Intermediate individuals were the oldest.
 A priori, we would have anticipated that the oldest group would have been the AD Biomarker Positive cohort.
 The older age of the Intermediate cohort suggests that this group is developing AD pathology at a slower rate than the AD Biomarker Positive group and may exhibit some resilience in the face of increasing pathology.

-When evaluated pTau181 as a function of CSF A42/A40, individuals appeared to move along a single continuum rather than three distinct paths.
+When evaluatingf pTau181 as a function of CSF A42/A40, individuals appeared to move along a single continuum rather than three distinct paths (Figure 1B).
 Although it appears in the analysis of the AT(N) that Intermediate individuals attain tau positivity before reaching amyloid positivity, the presented continuum shows steadily decreasing CSF A42/A40 with rapidly increasing CSF pTau181 after individuals reach an inflection point.
 This tipping point is approximately where the Intermediate AD individuals fall along the continuum.
-Figure 1b shows a relationship between amyloid and tau that is consistent with the prevailing literature (e.g. 2,54,56) however it is important to recall that all participants are not the same age.
+Figure 1B shows a relationship between amyloid and tau that is consistent with the prevailing literature (e.g. 2,54,56) however it is important to recall that all participants are not the same age.
 The Intermediate cohort is oldest, meaning that although we observe a continuum of pathology, it is not aligned temporally.

 We further interrogated the proposed AT(N) continuum through the use of survival analysis and application of GAMMs with a variety of biomarkers.
 Overall, longitudinal changes across the AT(N) aligned with existing literature2,3,54.
 Compared to the other groups, the AD Biomarker Positive group had significantly lower CSF A42/A40 at the time of enrollment; that persisted throughout subsequent time points.
 With the limited PET-PiB data available, we observed an elevation in amyloid starting at enrollment for the AD Biomarker Positive cohort.
 This has important implications for clinical trials that emphasize early intervention for amyloid detection and potential removal.
 For the AD Biomarker Positive group, amyloid-related changes occurred in cognitively normal adults before age 50 years old, consistent with previous work 68.
 Individuals in the Intermediate AD Biomarkers cohort showed a steady decline in CSF A42/A40 over the study, with many eventually becoming amyloid positive.
-The Intermediate cohort displayed a very clear increase in amyloid pathology as measured by PET – PiB around age 70 years old.
+The Intermediate cohort displayed a very clear increase in amyloid pathology as measured by PET – PiB around age 70 years old (Mean Age 71.0, 95% CI: (45.4, 73.4)).